guardian/next/jekyll/_posts/2014-11-26-your-feedback-answered.md

 ## “The site was built for mobile, with no desktop consideration”

 This simply isn’t the case.
 As Nick Haley [outlined in his blog](http://next.theguardian.com/blog/feedback-so-far/), we started with a mobile solution and scaled appropriately.
 The new website has been carefully crafted to deliver a greater journalistic experience across any device, regardless of the screen’s size, and mobile was the first step in delivering this experience.
-We can also see that while there is a lot of talk in the media about desktop traffic going away Both, the Guardian’s desktop traffic as well as its mobile traffic are both growing strongly.
+We can also see that while there is a lot of talk in the media about desktop traffic going away.
+Both the Guardian’s desktop traffic as well as its mobile traffic are growing strongly.
 We have a strong interest in providing you with an excellent experience on desktop devices as much as on tablets or smartphones.

 ## Keep your comments coming

 Thank you for all your comments - positive or negative - and please keep it coming.
-We are listening and want to make sure you can see the changes and the decisions behind them Some of the changes mentioned here will be coming over the coming weeks so please bear with us.
+We are listening and want to make sure you can see the changes and the decisions behind them.
+Some of the changes mentioned here will be coming over the coming weeks so please bear with us.

 We really value your feedback.
 Please fill in our survey [here](https://www.surveymonkey.com/s/theguardian-beta-feedback).